m31coding/M31.FluentAPI/README.md

 FluentPredicate(int builderStep, string method = "{Name}", string negatedMethod = "Not{Name}")
 ```

-Can be used instead of a `FluentMember` attribute if the decorated member is of type `bool`.
+Can be used instead of the `FluentMember` attribute if the decorated member is of type `bool`.
 This attribute generates three methods, one for setting the value of the member to `true`, one for setting it to `false`, and one for passing the boolean value.

 ```cs
 [FluentPredicate(4, "WhoIsHappy", "WhoIsSad")]